Meet Lisa Christensen, LMFT

 Therapy isn’t about pushing harder, doing more, or fixing what’s “wrong” with you.

-I’m a licensed marriage and family therapist in Utah who works with high-functioning women struggling with anxiety, burnout and people-pleasing.
+I’m a licensed marriage and family therapist in Utah who works with high-functioning women who are burned out, anxious, and exhausted from putting everyone else first.

 Over the past eight years, I’ve helped clients work through all kinds of challenges—but the ones who’ve always stayed with me are women like you: thoughtful, capable, and constantly overextending themselves.
 The ones who are outwardly managing, but privately burning out.